v4rakh/upda/_doc/Deployment.md

 # Deployment

 _upda_ is a server application which embeds a web interface directly in its binary form (can be disabled).
 This makes it easy to deploy natively.
 Besides native binaries, _upda_ is published as docker image.
-The `upda` binary is a command-line helper to quickly invoke webhooks or list tracked updates in your instance is also embedded into the docker image, but can also be downloaded for your operating system.
+The `upda` binary can manage the server and other is a helper commands to quickly invoke webhooks or list tracked updates in your instance.

 Depending on **how you like to reach _upda_** (reverse proxy setup with a (sub)domain or reverse proxy setup on sub path of your existing domain), pick one of the below **deployment** options.

-Keep in mind that _upda_ does not support sub path deployments with the embedded web interface.

 The following sections outline how to deploy _upda_ in a containerized environment and also natively.